yeebenja/Word-Search-Puzzle-Solver/README.md

 <img width="208" alt="image" src="https://user-images.githubusercontent.com/95982168/210909067-3b740a58-91ef-49e4-b497-29b6a109cef3.png">

-Lowercase and uppercase letters do not cause an issue inside both input files, although, results will print found words in uppercase letters for readability.
+Lowercase and uppercase letters do not cause an issue inside both input files, although, results will print found words in uppercase letters for readability, as seen above.